Heinzaybo/Group6-/Use cases/usecase1.md

 ### Trigger

-A forecaster request to view the countries populations of the world.
+A forecaster has been requested to fulfill the task by the client.

 ## MAIN SUCCESS SCENARIO